DrSolidDevil/Vidar/README.md

 2. Open your file manager and go to your download location.
 3. Press to open the APK, you will be prompted with an installation dialog.
 4. Press install.
-5. Enjoy your newfound privacy
+5. Enjoy your newfound privacy!

 <br>